nathandaddio/LazyConvex/README.md

 where `f(x)` is convex and non-negative (or a sum of such functions), the variables `x` are continuous, and the variables `y` are mixed-integer.

-The basic principle is to approximate `f(x)`, with supporting hyperplanes of the form
+The basic principle is to approximate `f(x)` with supporting hyperplanes of the form
 ```
 f(x) >= f(a) + grad(f)(a) * (x-a)
 ```